kuanrcl/MySQL_EE_Workshop/Lab14/Readme.md

 Talend Open Studio (TOS) is an Eclipse-based tools.
 ### Install additional plugins
 Once you have installed TOS, run TOS

 ![Install](img/T1.png)

 You will be prompted to install additional features/plugins.
-Go ahead to install the features
+Go ahead to install the **Required third-party libraries**.
+Optionally, you can install the **Optional third-party libraries** (It will take quite a bit of time to install both the third-party libraries)

 ![Features](img/T7.png)